gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 $$m_a \sim 10^{-5}$$ eV

-Multiple experiments are searching for the axion — ADMX, HAYSTAC, ABRACADABRA.
+Multiple experiments are searching for the axion: ADMX, HAYSTAC, ABRACADABRA.

 No detection yet.